vantage-sh/docs.vantage.sh/docs/partners.md

    - **Cannot Access**: Members of the team will be explicitly denied access to this Managed Account.
    - **Inherit Access**: Access to the Managed Account will be determined by the Everyone Team.

-By default, users on the Everyone Team do not have access to any Managed Accounts.
-Access must be explicitly granted—either through the Everyone Team or another team.
 If a user is a part of a Team that **Cannot Access** a Managed Account, they will be unable to access that Managed Account, even if they are granted **Can Access** permission via a different team.
 Users will maintain the same role that they have in the Management Account when they enter a Managed Account.

 ### Access Examples